Number signing up for public assistance increasing

 The Department of Children and Families this month announced that Florida recipients of public benefits can now receive email, text message or voicemail alerts regarding the status of their food stamp or cash assistance accounts.

-This also will help the 11 percent of Alachua County residents receiving Medicaid and the 0.4 percent of county residents receiving Temporary Cash Assistance.
+This also will help the 11 percent of Alachua County residents receiving Medicaid and the 0.4 percent of county residents receiving Temporary Assistance for Needy Families, or TANF.